mojolicious/mojo.js/docs/Client.md

 # The mojo.js HTTP and WebSocket Client

-[mojo.js](https://mojojs.org) is not just for the server-side.
-The framework also contains a full featured HTTP and WebSocket user agent.
+The [mojo.js](https://mojojs.org) toolkit contains a full featured HTTP and WebSocket user agent.
 And while its primary purpose is integration testing of web applications, it can also be used for many other things.

 ```js
 import mojo from '@mojojs/mojo';